|

-It’s that time of the year again, when you’re setting New Year’s goals.
+It’s the time of the year again to set New Year’s goals.
 This year, you may once again try to lose weight.
-While that is a good thing to do, it’s important to think about why you may not have succeeded in the past.
+While that may be beneficial, it’s important to think about why you might not have succeeded in the past.
+For some people, alcohol and weight loss go hand in hand.
+Read on to learn about the benefits of a no-alcohol diet.

 How Many Calories Are You Drinking?